 Students and teachers live together in small hostels, in a relaxed and informal ambience.

 Classes begin after assembly.
 The day is a mix of activities inside and outside the classroom, from math and language to pottery, art, woodcraft and land work.
-The kitchen, meanwhile, continues to hum with activity right through the day, with children, parent volunteers and teachers working to get lunch ready (cooking here has always been a community activity).
+The kitchen, meanwhile, continues to hum with activity right through the day, with parent volunteers and teachers working to get meals ready (cooking here has always been a community activity).
 The food in CFL is vegetarian and varied.

 Late afternoons are a time for games, exercise and boisterous activity.
 Dinner marks the beginning of a quiet period of study.
 All is quiet (well, nearly!) by 10.30 pm.